Why Do Dogs Get Embarrassed After a Haircut?

 All dogs are different and that’s pretty clear from all the different ways they look, sound, and behave.
 As a result, some dogs are more likely to feel embarrassed than others.
 If your dog is feeling embarrassed, it might exhibit signs of distress or anger.

-Here are some ways to alleviate your dog’s embarrassment, especially with regards to the regular haircuts he/she needs to have.
+Here are some ways to alleviate your dog’s embarrassment, especially about the regular haircuts he/she needs to have.

 • Go to the groomer with your dog: When you go to get your dog a haircut, you shouldn’t merely drop them off and leave.
-Stick around, watch and encourage your dog throughout the process (with the permission of the groomer of course).
-Doing this will also help ensure you get the haircut you wanted.
-Moreover, it will make sure your dog knows you love them and support the new look and prevent any feelings of abandonment during the grooming session.
+Stick around, watch, and encourage your dog throughout the process (with the permission of the groomer of course).
+Doing this will also help ensure you get the haircut you want.
+Moreover, it will make sure your dog knows you love them support the new look, and prevent any feelings of abandonment during the grooming session.

 • Don’t rush: If your dog’s haircut is done slowly, with patience, a gentle touch, and with lots of treats, your dog can learn to love being groomed.
 It can be a relaxing and bonding experience rather than something you both dread.